-It’s clear there’s a long way to go before real equity and equality is achieved.
+It’s clear there’s a long way to go before real racial and gender equity and equality is achieved.
 On the other hand, many companies – though they are working hard on this – simply aren’t sure how to proceed.

 As an example, we highlighted research demonstrating that companies focused on non-discriminatory hiring methodologies are not having the success they expected.
 Why?
 Their hiring practices, it seems, are only half the problem.
 The other half is creating the right kind of pipeline in all areas of the business so top female candidates – and especially women of color – are in a good position when higher-level jobs become available.
 Without a strong pipeline, businesses will continue to have a hard time advancing toward their equity goals.

 A company may look at their overall workforce and say, “hey, we’re doing great!
 Our staff is 54% female!
 They might even say their management group is more than half women, and that’s terrific!